-Truth be told, I knew little about Sardinian cuisine until I did my research.
-Like the island itself, Sardinian food is technically Italian, yet is also a world unto itself.
+Like the island itself, Sardinian food is technically Italian, yet still a world unto itself.
 Separated by culture and geography from mainland Italy, Sardinia has a distinctive culinary tradition that has been shaped by centuries of interaction with Phoenicians, Carthaginians, Romans, Arabs, and Spaniards.

 In fact, this 9,300-square-mile Mediterranean island only became part of Italy in 1861.
 With a history so long and an area so vast, Sardinia naturally has a wide range of culinary specialties from its different regions.
-One can expect to taste meat dishes and cheese pastries in the highlands and inland regions, while coastal towns have more fresh seafood.
+You can expect to taste meat dishes and cheese pastries in the highlands and inland regions, while coastal towns focus more on fresh seafood.

-What you’ll find less common when eating in Sardinia, though, are English menus.
-That is why I’ve taken it upon myself to list some of Sardinia’s most recommended staple dishes you’ll likely encounter in their menus.
-In this guide, I’ll share with you the best meals to order — including pasta, bread, meat, seafood, cheese, and dessert.
+What you’ll find less common when eating in Sardinia, though, are English menus – I consider this a bonus if it means I’m a little more off the main tourist radar.
+That said, it helps to know some key things to look for, so in this article we’ll look at some of Sardinia’s most recommended staple dishes you’ll likely encounter on Sardinian menus.
+In this guide, I’ll share some dishes you shouldn’t miss — including pasta, bread, meat, seafood, cheese, and dessert.